Connect with others who understand.

 • About 40 percent of people with stage 3 disease live for five years or more.

-The median length of survival after diagnosis with multiple myeloma is:
+The median survival time after a multiple myeloma diagnosis is:

 • 62 months for stage 1